jupyter/dashboards_setup/docker_deploy/README.md

 If you want to run the `meetup-streaming` notebook on the dashboard server, make sure you run them first in the notebook server so that all of the declarative widgets are available for deployment.

+If you want to customize the secrets used in the deployment, make changes to the `nb_secrets.env` and `db_secrets.env` files.
+Keep in mind that storing secrets in environment files may not be appropriate for your use case.

 ## See It

 ![Notebook to dashboard screencast](https://ibm.box.com/shared/static/ftjiytnmjabf6awg9oxywosgpbq9o9fd.gif)